How we shine...

 Doctor of Philosophy (Ph.D.)

-About Pharmacy...The College of Pharmacy's (COP) function is to educate future health care professionals to meet the diverse pharmaceutical care needs of the people of Louisiana and to serve the professions of pharmacy and toxicology through a balanced program of education, research, service, and patient care.
+About Pharmacy...The School of Pharmacy's function is to educate future health care professionals to meet the diverse pharmaceutical care needs of the people of Louisiana and to serve the professions of pharmacy and toxicology through a balanced program of education, research, service, and patient care.
 Specifically, the Doctor of Pharmacy program will educate entry level pharmacy practitioners to deliver pharmacy care in a dynamic, culturally diverse society, enabling graduates to enter a wide range of existing or emerging health care practices.
-The College of Pharmacy is housed in a modern 132,000 sq. ft. facility equipped with smart classrooms, newly constructed laboratories, state-of-the-art professional practice labs, and a vivarium.
+The School of Pharmacy is housed in a modern 132,000 sq. ft. facility equipped with smart classrooms, newly constructed laboratories, state-of-the-art professional practice labs, and a vivarium.

 What you can do with this degree:Practice in hospital and other health care settings, independent or chain pharmacies, in basic or applied research or in sales in the pharmaceutical industry.